Thandres/ObfE/README.md

-# One build from Eden
+# ObfE - One build from Eden
 Bundle of python skripts that help setup and manage mods for **One step from Eden**

 You can simply download scripts.zip if you want to use it